ruigomeseu/sieve-of-eratosthenes/README.md

 + Shared Memory for parallel storing of the final primes

 ##Usage
-Compile primes.c using the Makefile and run it d to the following example:
+Compile primes.c using the Makefile and run it accordingly to the following example:

 > ./primes &lt;number&gt;